gptilt/datasets/README.md

 Currently, the dataset can be found in the following sizes:

-- [Over `10M` events from `10K` Challenger matches](https://huggingface.co/datasets/gptilt/lol-ultimate-events-challenger-10m), includes over 10M events from ranked matches with at least one challenger player.
+- [Over `10M` events from `10K` Challenger matches](https://huggingface.co/datasets/gptilt/lol-ultimate-events-challenger-15m), includes over 15M events from ranked matches with at least one challenger player.
 Events are enriched with pregame context (player champions), and up-to-date game state context (inventories, corrected levels).
 The 10 largest regions are included.
-- *SOON* `100k` Challenger matches, includes over ~100M events from ranked matches with at least one challenger player.
+- *SOON* `100k` Challenger matches, includes ~150M events from ranked matches with at least one challenger player.
 The 10 largest regions are included.

 ## Getting Started